CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/110-vocabularies.md

 If you want to rename `contact_person` to `contactPerson`, it means that now, in _all the golden records_ using `contact_person.firstName` and `contact_person.lastName` will need to be changed.
 Please, be mindful that applying those changing on millions of golden records may require a bit of time.

-### What is the different between Entity Type and Vocabulary?
+### What is the difference between Entity Type and Vocabulary?

 When you map your data in CluedIn, you can have a one to one.
 However, vocabulary can be share among different entity type or may only represent a partial aspect of the golden record.